pymupdf/PyMuPDF/docs/irect.rst

 IRect
 ==========

-IRect is a rectangular bounding box similar to :ref:`Rect`, except that all corner coordinates are integers.
+IRect is a rectangular bounding box, very similar to :ref:`Rect`, except that all corner coordinates are integers.
 IRect is used to specify an area of pixels, e.g. to receive image data during rendering.
-Otherwise, many similarities exist, e.g. considerations concerning emptiness and finiteness of rectangles also apply to this class.
+Otherwise, e.g. considerations concerning emptiness and validity of rectangles also apply to this class.
+Methods and attributes have the same names, and in many cases are implemented by re-using the respective :ref:`Rect` counterparts.

 ============================== ===========================================
 **Attribute / Method**          **Short Description**